Land of Oz: The Love Magnet

 A rusty-looking horseshoe magnet that causes everyone to love its owner.
 It is closely associated with the Shaggy Man.
 In The Road to Oz, he finds that being loved by everyone can be inconvenient.
 In Tik-Tok of Oz he reveals that Ozma has modified its powers so that it only works when it is displayed and affects only the feelings of those who see it.
 It is an essential plot-element in The Shaggy Man of Oz.
 Ozma keeps it hanging over the gate into the Emerald City so that all who enter will come with love, although this does not always seem to happen.

 Magic Fan

 The Magic Fan is brought to Oz by Dorothy in The Royal Book of Oz.
 Several subsequent books mention it.
 It creates a powerful wind, capable of blowing away an invading army.

 Fountain of Oblivion

 A fountain in the Emerald City, erected by the witch Glinda to reform a wicked king of Oz in the past.
 Anyone who drinks from it forgets everything he knows, including his own name.
-It appears in Baum's The Emerald City of Oz and The Magic of Oz, and also plays an important role in the later contributor stories The Forbidden Fountain of Oz, The Shaggy Man of Oz, The Wicked Witch of Oz, and Paradox in Oz.
+It appears in Baum's The Emerald City of Oz and The Magic of Oz, and it also plays an important role in the later contributor stories The Forbidden Fountain of Oz, The Shaggy Man of Oz, The Wicked Witch of Oz, and Paradox in Oz.